 He then leaves the room and Vincent looks down at Karena.

-Suddenly, the woman starts to glow, and the whole room gets brighter until Vincent cannot see anything except the pale blue light.
+Suddenly, Karena starts to glow and the whole room gets brighter until Vincent cannot see anything except the pale blue light.
 He can feel the woman disappearing from his arms while he becomes lighter and floats up from the ground.
 After a few seconds, the light fades away to reveal a mesh of glowing dots all around him.
-He rubs his eyes and looks again to realize it is stars that he is seeing, and he seems to be moving.
-When he looks behind him; he sees Earth getting smaller and smaller and it feels like he keeps accelerating, until suddenly everything around him distorts and bends in towards him.
-A few seconds pass, but then with a sound like a large sheet of plastic being bent and then quickly released; everything unfolds, and he can see the stars clearly again.
+He rubs his eyes and looks again to realize it is stars that he is seeing.
+He seems to be moving, and when he looks behind him; he sees Earth getting smaller and smaller.
+It feels like he keeps accelerating, and then suddenly, everything around him distorts, while bending in towards him.
+A few seconds pass, and with a sound like a large sheet of plastic being bent and then quickly released; everything unfolds, allowing him to see the stars clearly again.

 In front of him he sees Earth again.

-He starts falling towards the planet, and as he falls faster and faster everything turns pale blue again before he comes to a stop.
+He starts falling towards the planet, and as he accelerates, everything turns pale blue again, before he comes to a sudden stop.
 He can feel himself standing on solid ground again, but still cannot see anything.

 When the pale blue light slowly disappears, he finds himself in a big crater filled with mist, just like where he found Karena.

 ‘Eh… huh?
 Wherever I am, I should probably to get out of here…’

 As he climbs out of the crater, he notices crystals of varying sizes in the sand with the same glow as the ones in the other crater.
 He picks up one of them, but as he puts it in his pocket, he feels something, like a thick metallic disc.